core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 This document defines the Echo option, a lightweight challenge-response mechanism for CoAP that enables a CoAP server to verify the freshness of a request.
 A fresh request is one whose age has not yet exceeded the freshness requirements set by the server.
 The freshness requirements are application specific and may vary based on resource, method, and parameters outside of CoAP such as policies.
 The Echo option value is a challenge from the server to the client included in a CoAP response and echoed back to the server in one or more CoAP requests.
 The Echo option provides a convention to transfer freshness indicators that works for all CoAP methods and response codes.

-This mechanism is not only important in the case of actuators, or other use cases where the CoAP operations require freshness of requests, but also in general for synchronizing state between CoAP client and server, cryptographically verify the aliveness of the client, or force a client to demonstrate reachability at its claimed network address.
+This mechanism is not only important in the case of actuators, or other use cases where the CoAP operations require freshness of requests, but also in general for synchronizing state between CoAP client and server, cryptographically verifying the aliveness of the client, or forcing a client to demonstrate reachability at its claimed network address.
 The same functionality can be provided by echoing freshness indicators in CoAP payloads, but this only works for methods and response codes defined to have a payload.
 The Echo option provides a convention to transfer freshness indicators that works for all methods and response codes.

 ### Echo Option Format {#echo-format}